-With gravel rides matching distances that are done on the road, it’s unsurprising that there are serious gains to be had in both comfort and speed by producing a bike that can manage the bumpiness that comes with off-road riding.
+With gravel rides matching the long distances that are done on the road, it’s unsurprising that there are serious gains to be had in both comfort and speed by producing a bike that can manage the bumpiness that comes with off-road riding.
 Suspension appears to be the new hot topic for gravel with many brands releasing bikes that offer unique approaches to taming rough tracks and trails beyond the tarmac.

 The best gravel bikes